 Frederik Meijer Office of Fellowships

-The Frederik Meijer Office of Fellowships, adjacent to the honors offices in 142a Niemeyer, assists Grand Valley students who show extraordinary potential in disciplines all across campus in preparing and applying for nationally competitive scholarships and fellowships including the Boren, Fulbright, Gates Cambridge, Gilman, Goldwater, Marshall, Rhodes, Truman, Udall, and more.
+The Frederik Meijer Office of Fellowships assists Grand Valley students who show extraordinary potential in disciplines all across campus in preparing and applying for nationally competitive scholarships and fellowships including the Boren, Fulbright, Gates Cambridge, Gilman, Goldwater, Marshall, Rhodes, Truman, Udall, and more.
 The staff matches opportunities with students' strengths, interests, and ambitions; helps students design a plan to attain their goals; and provides support throughout the application process.
-To learn more, visit www.gvsu.edu/fellowships/.
+To learn more, visit gvsu.edu/fellowships.

 Learning and Living Community

 One of the hallmarks of the Meijer Honors College is its rich learning and living community.
-For this reason, honors students especially freshmen are encouraged to live in one of the two honors housing centers, so that they strengthen the bonds of community and reinforce each other's commitment to academic excellence.
+For this reason, honors students, especially first-year students, are encouraged to live in one of the two honors housing centers, so that they strengthen the bonds of community and reinforce each other's commitment to academic excellence.

 The Holton-Hooker Learning and Living Center is a residential and academic center that provides optimal housing for first-year honors students because it builds rich and deep community.